-More than 10 million people in the U.S. live in a household that owns a second home.¹ Did you know that second homes have unique risks a primary home does not?
+There are about 7.15 million second homes in the U.S.1 Did you know that secondary homes have unique risks that a primary home does not?
 While a second home provides a refreshing change of pace from your everyday life, one thing that doesn’t change is the need for insurance.
-Whether you use it year round, all summer or only on weekends, you want a second home to be as well protected and cared for as your main residence.
+Whether you use it year-round, all summer or only on weekends, you want a second home to be as well protected and cared for as your main residence.
 Understanding how your insurance coverage will protect your home when you’re not there is important.

 What to know about insurance for your second home

-Location: rural isolation or coastal hideaway: Even if you are in your second home when an incident occurs, you might be too secluded to get timely help.
-Where are the nearest fire hydrants, emergency supply stores, police and fire departments?
+Even if you are in your second home when an incident occurs, you might be too secluded to get timely help.
+Where are the nearest fire hydrants, emergency supply stores, and police and fire departments?
 Do you have watercraft, ATVs, snowmobiles or a golf cart that you keep at your second home?
-The location of your home may also come with additional risk exposures like earthquake or flood.
+The location of your home may also come with additional risk exposures such as earthquake or flood.

 How you may be at risk

-The sprinkler system in your custom Lake Tahoe vacation home engaged, triggering water to spray in the family room and run through most of the first and second floors, causing significant water damage.
+- The sprinkler system in your custom vacation home engaged, triggering water to spray in the family room and run through most of the first and second floors, causing significant water damage.
 The total damages are in excess of $1.6 million.
-If this happened, are you covered for the necessary repairs and a place to stay?
+If this would happen, are you covered for the necessary repairs and a place to stay?2

-Snow accumulated on your exterior patio on the second level.
-Snow melt caused the water to seep into the home, traveling through the ceiling and pooling on the hardwood flooring.
-Two full rooms have to be opened to the studs due to water and mold.
+- Snow accumulated on your exterior patio on the second level.
+Snowmelt caused the water to seep into the home, traveling through the ceiling and pooling on the hardwood flooring.
+Two full rooms have to be opened to the studs due to water damage.
 The flooring needs to be replaced throughout the main level.
 The water sat in your home for two weeks before you visited the property, causing $75,000 in damages.
 Are you covered?

-Nationwide Private Client provides robust coverage, including dwelling, personal property and liability through a separate homeowner policy.
+Nationwide® Private Client provides robust coverage, including dwelling, personal property and liability through a separate homeowners policy.
 However, if you don’t need coverage for your dwelling structure, you can endorse your primary homeowners policy to extend liability to a secondary home or increase the coverage limit for your personal property at the additional residence.
 Private Client can provide your second home with the following protection:

 - Coverage for your LLC or family trust by endorsement or automatically with our Protection Endorsement

-- Protection endorsement, which includes the following coverages: deductible waiver, water shut-off device following first covered water damage claim, realty tax assessment, disability alterations and earth movement and earthquake for personal property (for states other than California).
+- Protection endorsement, which includes the following coverages: deductible waiver, water shut-off device following first covered water damage claim, real estate tax assessment, disability alterations, and earth movement and earthquake for personal property (for states other than California)

 Why Nationwide Private Client